Woodbridge Center

-Woodbridge Center is a major two-level shopping mall located in Woodbridge Township, New Jersey at the intersection of U.S. Route 1 and U.S. Route 9.
+Woodbridge Center is a major two-level shopping mall located in Woodbridge Township, in the U.S. state of New Jersey, at the intersection of Route 1 and Route 9.
+As of 2025, Woodbridge Center features a variety of retail stores, including Macy's, Boscov's, JCPenney, and Dick’s Sporting Goods as anchor stores.
+Additionally, Hollister, ALDO, Skechers, and JD Sports are among the specialty retailers operating within the mall.

-As of 2022, the mall currently features Macy's, Boscov's, J. C. Penney, and Dick's Sporting Goods, the mall currently features notable brands, Garage, Hollister, Ardene, G by Guess, and Cotton On.

-The land that Woodbridge Center now stands on used to be the location of Maple Hill Dairy farm and the old clay pits in Woodbridge.
-The mall is owned and managed by JLL (company) (Jones Lang LaSalle Inc.).
+The land that Woodbridge Center now stands on used to be the location of Maple Hill Dairy farm and old clay pits.
+The mall is owned and managed by JLL (Jones Lang LaSalle Inc.).
 The mall features a fountain, carousel, train ride, and children's play area.
 Although most malls have a food court, Woodbridge Center's eating establishments are spread throughout the mall with their own individual seating areas and restrooms.
-Before the coming of the food court, all malls had their eating establishments spread throughout the mall.

-The mall's location near Staten Island and the benefit of no sales tax on clothes in New Jersey makes this mall, along with nearby Menlo Park Mall in Edison, a popular choice for New York shoppers.
+The mall's proximity to Staten Island and the absence of sales tax on clothes in New Jersey makes this mall, along with nearby Menlo Park Mall in Edison, a popular choice for shoppers from New York City.
 The mall has gross leasable area (GLA) of 1,633,000 sqft, making it the fourth largest of all shopping malls in New Jersey, behind Freehold Raceway Mall in Freehold Township, Westfield Garden State Plaza in Paramus, and American Dream Meadowlands in East Rutherford.
-It is the 34th largest in the United States.

-Lord & Taylor in addition to Sears closed in 2019.

-SeaQuest Interactive Aquariums opened a large space, its first in New Jersey, on Thanksgiving 2019.